ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Problem Formulation and Analysis

 \subsection{The Representation Drift Mismatch}

-A direct approach to break the GLB is to perform knowledge injection, where out-of-batch knowledge is retrieved and fused with the current samples.
-This, however, introduces a critical challenge if the knowledge base remains static.
-A \textbf{Representation Drift Mismatch (RDM)} arises as the model's encoders at step $t$ evolve away from the parameters used to build the base at step $t_k$.
+A direct approach to break the GLB is to perform knowledge injection, where out-of-batch samples are retrieved and fused with the current samples.
+By employing a simple feature fusion such as $u'_i = (1-\rho)u_i + \rho \mathcal{K}$, where $u_i$ is the embedding of the current sample, $\mathcal{K}$ is the retrieved out-of-batch knowledge and $\rho$ represents the injection ratio, we establish a non-zero gradient pathway from the out-of-batch data to the model parameters.
+This ensures that the Out-of-Batch Influence (OBI) is no longer zero, effectively breaking the structural confinement of standard contrastive learning.

-To formalize this, we define RDM as the KL divergence \citep{kullback1951information} between the \textit{ideal} neighborhood distribution $P_{\text{ideal}}$ and the \textit{actual} distribution $P_{\text{actual}}$.
-The ideal distribution is computed over a hypothetically up-to-date knowledge base, while the actual distribution uses the stale one: